-Over the past few years, we have seen hundreds of companies build their clientele by using EDDM® – Every Door Direct Mail®.
-This is a program that allows you to choose postal routes in your desired area, and then send a discounted postage postcard to every door on that route.
+Over the past few years, we have seen hundreds of companies build their clientele by using EDDM® – also known as Every Door Direct Mail®.
+This is a postcard mailing service allows you to choose postal routes in your desired area, and then send a discounted postage postcard to every door on that route.
 This is a great way to communicate with residents and businesses in your target area.

 Start the postcard with a simple, yet bold opening statement.
 (Headline) It doesn’t need to be very long, but just needs to attract attention.